ivydag/ivydag/README.md

-- 👋 Hi, I’m @ivydag
+- 👋 Hi, I’m Ivonne
-- 👀 I’m an Android developer
+- 👀 I’m an Android developer with Kotlin and Java, actually more Kotlin than Java.
-- 🌱 I’m currently learning coroutines, kotlin, Android and RxJava
+- 🌱 I’m currently learning coroutines
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...